ParnabBasak/Group3_Hackathon/Install.md

                DB Connected!
          If they dont, then verify that your mongoDB is up and running and you have mentioned the correct host and port in .env file
-    viii.
-Use curl to verify connection to mongoDB.
+    viii.Use curl to verify connection to mongoDB.
 Run to view the data from database. curl http://localhost:3000/api/channels
   ```